 You get the idea.
-Emoji check-in takes nothing more than the group chat to get the troops ready for a team meeting and break the ice too.
+Emoji check-in takes nothing more than the group chat to get the troops ready for a team meeting and break the ice.

 The timeless classic is great for parties, dinner, weekend luncheons, virtual team-building games, and it serves the same purpose -- breaking the ice.
-Give your team 5 minutes to come up with three facts and one facade for themselves and let the others spot the lie!
+Give your team 5 minutes to develop three facts and one facade for themselves and let the others spot the lie!
 This office icebreaker game can easily be played via video call.

 We’ve all watched pop stars and athletes show off their (not so) humble abodes to the camera, and a perfect office icebreaker game would be to let your remote workforce give a tour of their place.
 From the main door to the washing area and all of it, it’s a perfect way to give people lots of things to talk about after the virtual games with coworkers episode of MTV Cribs is over.

-This one’s for people who don’t approve of office icebreaker games for work and activities justify their opinion by saying that it takes ‘too much time’.
-This one simply doesn’t - as all you have to do is ask the team members to share a picture unrelated to work.
+This one is for people who disapprove of office icebreaker games for work and activities.
+Justify their opinion by saying that it takes ‘too much time.
+This one doesn’t - as all you have to do is ask the team members to share a picture unrelated to work.
 Later on call, they’ve got to tell why they sent that particular picture.
 When team members share a part of their personal lives, there’s a camaraderie to the workplace.

 The type of music a person listens to defines a lot about them.
 Since apps like Spotify and iTunes Apple Music give the users easy access to share their most-played songs, it’d be a perfect way to break the ice.
-To make it frolic, you can ask a volunteer to sing their favorite song!
+You can ask a volunteer to sing their favorite song to make it frolic!

-Remote work can be boring and tiring all together.
+Remote work can be boring and tiring altogether.
 Empuls keeps its employees motivated and engaged.
 So, to add some fun to the boring remote work-life and engage employees to check out the WFH Engagement Games organized by Empuls.

 WARNING: This icebreaker would only work in an environment where employees absolutely trust their boss/manager in the room - which we feel should be given in any engaged organization.